nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_dos.md

 * Slot discovery
 * Booking a slot

 Understanding how these steps interact with each other is essential, especially when booking into more complex services.
 For exmaple the way the profiling of the DoS service is tied to the schedules on a provider system.
-In order to understand these interactions better lets walk through an example.
+In order to understand these interactions better we shall walk through an example.

 ## Example scenario